CREEPYGATE/RMX2020-Kernel-Bash-script/README.md

 # Problems

 > To prevent __CONFIG_CC_STACKPROTECTOR_STRONG: -fstack-protector-strong not supported by compiler__

-> It is often related in path/directory, sometimes this is related in your os.
-It is recomended to remove the spaces of the folders in path
+>It is related in your path/dir.
+You can rename and remove the spaces of the folders and set path.
-> Rename the folder too.
+>example /home/user/Desktop**/Kernel Compile/**
+>Remove Spaces/Rename the Kernel Compile Folder.